 Displaced ectoparasites like fleas, ticks, and mites will often seek new hosts when the rat they were parasitizing dies.
 Many of these parasites are vectors of potentially serious diseases.

 There are some legitimate reasons to use rodenticides.
-When used properly, rodenticide baits have several advantages as part of an effective rat control program.
+When used properly, rodenticide baits have several significant benefits as part of an effective rat control program.
 For example:

 Rodenticide baits enable effective control of even large rat populations where trapping would be impractical.

-Using weather-resistant baits in tamper-resistant bait stations provides longer-term, wide-area control with minimal maintenance.
+Using weather-resistant baits in tamper-resistant bait stations provides fairly long-term, wide-area control with minimal maintenance.

-Rodenticide baits in tamer-resistant bait stations can be used outdoors, whereas few rat traps are suitable for outdoor use.
+Rodenticide baits in tamper-resistant bait stations can be used outdoors, whereas few rat traps are suitable for outdoor use.

 The placement of bait stations is similar to that of traps.
-The stations are secured in place along rat travel paths.
-The rodenticide bait is then secured inside the station, and the station closed and locked.
+The stations are secured in place along rat travel paths, the rodenticide bait is secured inside the station, and the station is closed and locked.

-Bait stations installed inside buildings (for example, in a boiler room or basement) are usually secured to the floors or walls using screws, nails, or construction adhesive.
-Exterior bait stations can be secured by attaching them the exterior walls of a building, or they can be secured to the ground using stakes, lag anchors, or earth anchors.
+Bait stations installed inside buildings (for example, in a boiler room or basement) are usually secured to the floors or walls using screws, nails, lag anchors, or construction adhesive.
+Exterior bait stations can be secured by attaching them the exterior walls of a building, or they can be secured to the ground using stakes, lag anchors, or earth anchors, depending on the substrate.
 All bait stations must be sufficiently secured that a child or domestic animal cannot move, shake, or open them.
 Remember that a bait station is not considered tamper-resistant unless it is properly secured.

 Exterior bait stations are typically mounted along exterior walls of buildings, along fence lines, along wharfs and piers, and in other rat-prone areas adjacent to structures.
 They can also be anchored to the ground adjacent to rodent burrows, hidden in ground cover near shrubbery, under sheds, and in garbage storage areas.
 They should not be used in areas frequented by children or in places likely to be flooded.

-Almost all of the rodenticides available to unlicensed individuals are anticoagulants.
-These baits are widely considered to be the less hazardous than other types of rat poisons because they are slow-acting and because they are more easily antidoted in the event of accidental ingestion.
-One of the better ones is Just One Bite Rodenticide, whose active ingredient (bromadialone) is the same used in many professional rat poisons.
+Anticoagulant baits are widely considered to be much less hazardous than other types of rat poisons because they are slower-acting and more easily-antidoted in the event of accidental poisoning.

 Paraffinized anticoagulant baits come in a variety of shapes and sizes to fit popular bait stations.
-Baits sealed in paraffin are more weather resistant than grain or meal baits, less likely to be tracked by rodents through sensitive areas, and may actually be better accepted by rats because they provide something for them to gnaw on.
+Baits sealed in paraffin are more weather resistant than grain or meal baits, are less likely to be tracked by rodents through sensitive areas, and may actually be better accepted by rats because they provide something for them to gnaw on.
 I strongly recommend that if you choose to use rat poison, you use one in a paraffinized block formulation.